Welcome to David Element's Wildlife Web Pages...1

 modification.
 Hopefully, these links should now be operating correctly, but the

-change of ISP has meant that all of the original searches were lost, and the
+change of ISP has meant that all the original searches were lost, and the

 Google search engine seems to be less effective at finding them.
 As I work my